During the Second World War thousands of Canadian troops were

 And they certainly made an impression – both good and bad.

-On the good side, they were admired for travelling thousands of miles to
+On the good side, they were admired for travelling thousands of

 fight for “the motherland” - England.